 It is worthwhile recalling that IAPS was founded and has developed owing to the devotion and commitment of people who have given their time for unpaid work as an elected Board member, as a coordinator of an IAPS network, as a contributor or editor of an issue of the newsletter or bulletin, as an organizer of an international conference, a symposium, or a young researchers workshop.
-The last 40 years of IAPS shows that there is a need for an international association that serves as an open forum for the sharing of ideas and research results by people concerned with people-environment relations from all continents of the world irrespective of their ethnic origin, their religious beliefs or their political affiliations.
+The last decades of IAPS shows that there is a need for an international association that serves as an open forum for the sharing of ideas and research results by people concerned with people-environment relations from all continents of the world irrespective of their ethnic origin, their religious beliefs or their political affiliations.

 The emergence of IAPS roots

 Dalandhui is the name of the county retreat owned at that time by Strathclyde University, on the shores of Loch Lomond, a short drive north of Glasgow, UK.
 Its idyllic isolation made a curiously intense setting for the 50 or so people who met there for the first conference to introduce Architectural Psychology into Europe, over the weekend of 28th February to 2nd March 1969.
-David Canter, IAPS Founding Organize, had organized what became known as the Dalandhui Conference.
-He had just completed his PhD on the psychological implications of open plan office design, after a degree in psychology at Liverpool University.
+David Canter, IAPS Founding Organizer, had organized what became known as the Dalandhui Conference.
+He had just completed his PhD on the psychological implications of open plan office design, after a degree in psychology at Liverpool University, UK.
 He was working as a psychologist within the School of Architecture at Strathclyde in the Building Performance Research Unit established by Tom Markus.
 So the label “Architectural Psychology” with a direct analogy to Educational or Industrial psychology seemed an obvious one for a conference to launch the new discipline they were developing.

 The second Architectural Psychology Conference a year or so later, and the emergence of IAPS all had roots in Architecture Departments until Terence Lee became head of the Department of Psychology at Surrey University, UK, and asked David Canter to join him there and set up a Master’s Programme in Environmental Psychology in 1971.
-Then this was still regarded as somewhat maverick within the domain of academic psychology and most of the interest in the work we did came from architecture and planning departments.
+Then this was still regarded as somewhat maverick within the domain of academic psychology and most of the interest in the work they did came from architecture and planning departments.
 By the mid-1970s, most Schools of Architecture in the UK had a reasonable amount of psychology being taught by psychologists.

 The attraction to many psychologists of the opportunities provided by Schools of Architecture was that they opened up the possibilities of psychology that was not so rigid and experimentally based as was then (and sadly often still is) the norm in many Departments of Psychology.
 According to David Canter (2006, IAPS Bulletin 30):